 The Biostamp is a thin electronic mesh that stretches with the skin and monitors temperature, hydration and strain.
 Rogers suggests that his "epidermal electronics" could be developed for use in healthcare to monitor patients without tethering them to large machines.
 Not only would this be more convenient, but the results could be more accurate if patients were examined in their normal environment doing usual activities rather than on the hospital ward.
 Technology Review: The Authority on the Future of Technology.
 The Tech Museum | Welcome.
 The Future of communication.

 Such is the case with Rubber Bandits®, oversized rubber bands equipped with tear-resistant, waterproof labels, created by self-described “idea czar” Adrian Chernoff in 2004.
 Chernoff was born in 1971 and grew up in Albuquerque, New Mexico.
+Boing Boing.